You thought you were going to have to tell me to turn the bars off.

 Who the hell is this bunch?

-Cleveland has become a poster child of the subprime crisis in a country where some 2.1 million borrowers are behind on their mortgage payments.
+With its weakened economy and a large black population more used to renting, Cleveland has become a poster child of the subprime crisis in a country where some 2.1 million borrowers are behind on their mortgage payments.

 Financial apartheid now.

-Financial apartheid in the some subprime crisis.
+Financial apartheid in the subprime crisis.

 What a term.

-Financial So they'd be they're being singled out.
+So they're being singled out.

-2.1 million Americans, but you know, 90 95, 96% of all Americans are paying their mortgages, ladies and gentlemen.
+95, 96% of all Americans are paying their mortgages, ladies and gentlemen.

-They also all have they have jobs.
+They also all have, they have jobs.

 They have jobs.

-I mean, we're not we're not running high unemployment.
+I mean, we're not running high unemployment.

 At the National Press Club today, House Speaker Nancy Pelosi and Harry Reid launched into a tightly coordinated pair of speeches in which Pelosi focused on domestic policy, especially job creation, and Dingy Harry demanded that Bush restore the nation's standing in the international community.